 Preventing someone from dialing 911 may not seem like a crime, but under Texas law it is.
-According to Texas Penal Code Section 42.062, interfering with an emergency phone call is an offense.
-Interference with an emergency call charge may result in a Class A misdemeanor.
+According to Texas Penal Code Section 42.062, Interference with 911 is an offense and may result in a Class A misdemeanor.

 Normally, interfering with a 911 call is a result of domestic violence.
 Every scenario is different.
 There are many reasons why an individual may stop another from making a 911 call.
 Texas law, however, is not very forgiving when it comes to inhibiting a 911 call.
 Interference with an emergency call charge can be difficult to beat, since most side with the victim.

 It is imperative to seek legal representation if you’ve been charged with interference with an emergency call.

 Have you or someone you know been charged with Interference with 911?
 Usually, these cases rely heavily on the alleged victim’s testimony.
 You need legal representation that can formulate a good defense in response to testimony.
 Contact Law Offices of Richard C. McConathy today and meet an experienced defense attorney.